 Edits are applied at the micro level.
 In the case of inconsistent information supplied by respondents, follow-up is conducted via telephone in order to confirm the information received.
 Inconsistent or invalid information is also reviewed at the analysis stage.

 The data are subjected to a detailed quality review process with checks to detect missing, invalid or inconsistent entries or to identify records that are potentially erroneous.
 This includes a comparative analysis to the preceding year when possible as well as with other sources of related data and information.

-Our imputation primarily makes use of historical information and current trends in principal characteristics of similar units.
-Donors with similar characteristics are also considered when no historical information is available.
+Imputation primarily makes use of historical information and current trends in principal characteristics of similar units.

 The survey results are analyzed before publication.
 In general, the analysis includes a detailed review of the individual responses, a review of general economic conditions as well as historic trends and comparisons with other data sources.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 The confidentiality of the reported statistics to the survey is protected under the provisions of the Statistics Act.
 Accordingly, statistics are released in aggregate only, with no potential identification of individually reported information.
 The confidentiality provisions of the Statistics Act override the provisions of the Access to Information Act to guarantee the confidentiality of reported data of individual respondents.